Oklahoma City: Geography

-Oklahoma City lies along one of the primary corridors into Texas and Mexico and is a three-hour drive from the Dallas-Fort Worth metroplex.
+Oklahoma City lies along one of the primary corridors into Texas and Mexico and is a three-hour drive from the Dallas–Fort Worth metroplex.
 The city is in the Frontier Country region in the state's center, making it ideal for state government.

 According to the United States Census Bureau, the city has a total area of 620.79 sqmi, of which 601.11 sqmi is land and 19.23 sqmi is water.
 The city has annexed 480 net acres under the leadership of Mayor David Holt.

 Oklahoma City lies in the Sandstone Hills region of Oklahoma, known for hills of 250 to 400 ft and two species of oak: blackjack oak (Quercus marilandica) and post oak (Q. stellata).
 The northeastern part of the city and its eastern suburbs fall into an ecological region known as the Cross Timbers.

-The city is roughly bisected by the North Canadian River (recently renamed the Oklahoma River inside city limits).
+The city is roughly bisected by the North Canadian River (renamed in 2004 to the Oklahoma River inside city limits).
 The North Canadian once had sufficient flow to flood every year, wreaking destruction on surrounding areas, including the central business district and the original Oklahoma City Zoo.
 In the 1940s, a dam was built on the river to manage the flood control and reduce its level.
 In the 1990s, as part of the citywide revitalization project known as MAPS, the city built a series of low-water dams, returning water to the portion of the river flowing near downtown.
 The city has three large lakes: Lake Hefner and Lake Overholser, in the northwestern quarter of the city; and the largest, Lake Stanley Draper, in the city's sparsely populated far southeast portion.

 The population density typically reported for Oklahoma City using the area of its city limits can be misleading.
 Its urbanized zone covers roughly 244 sqmi resulting in a 2013 estimated density of 2,500 /sqmi, compared with larger rural watershed areas incorporated by the city, which cover the remaining 377 sqmi of the city limits.

 Oklahoma City is one of the largest cities in the nation in compliance with the Clean Air Act.